stream-audio/ffmpeg/README.md

-# ffmpeg
+# FFMPEG for Stream Audio project

-The rust ffmpeg wrapper
+The rust ffmpeg wrapper.
+It wrapps only small amount of functionality, that is used in the Stream Audio project.